Policing and Community Safety Partnerships

 The Chair of each partnership is a local councillor, and the Vice Chair is an independent member.

-The police have Local Policing Teams (LPTs) and Neighbourhood Policing Teams (NPTs), working across districts in Northern Ireland to help keep communities safe.
+The police have Local Policing Teams (LPTs) and Neighbourhood Policing Teams (NPTs), working across districts to help keep communities safe.

 Find out more about policing in your area on the PSNI website.